-From the early history of the Swiss National Sound Archives Foundation
+Early history of the Swiss National Sound Archives Foundation

 Twelve years of patience

 On 27 October 1972, Robert Wyler - at that time departmental manager of special collections at the Swiss National Library - wrote in a report: "The Swiss National Library heartily welcomes all efforts which lead to the establishment of a Swiss sound archives.
 At the moment, it has neither the personnel nor the premises to be able to carry out such a task on its own."
-Robert Wyler belongs to a small circle of individuals who have tirelessly done their best during more than a decade for the creation of a Swiss National Sound Archives.

 The sound archives come into being